Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

  </div>
 ```

-from the messageitem.css do the following changes
+from the `messageitem.css` make the following changes:

-move portion of the code
+move portion of the code:
 ```
  cursor: pointer;
 text-decoration: none;
 ```

-add  the following code
+add  the following code:
 ```sh

 .message_item .avatar {